aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 Then.
 Bob must import such certificate ``user@gmail.com.p12`` in his own email client or OS.

 Finally, after having imported such certificate, Bob also needs to add ``CA.pem`` as trusted root certificate in his email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.

+### Using the so create digital certificates in Java to encrypt
+Consider the certificate ``user@gmail.com.crt`` created as above.
+We provide a sample Java code [ECIESfromCertificate.java](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/ECIESfromCertificate.java) that works identically to [ECIES.java](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/ECIES.java) except that the public key is taken by the certificate ``user@gmail.com.crt``.
+This can be useful in many libraries where the encryption procedure only accepts valid ``X.509`` certificates.

 #### Issues
 The issue to prevent all this to work inside email clients can be the support for ECC.